jelastic-jps/magento/magento21-php56-varnish-memcache-storage/README.md

 Get the highly available and scalable clustered solution for Magento - an extremely popular open source e-commerce platform.
 The given implementation ensures tracking and distribution of the incoming load, with automatic adjusting of the allocated resources amount according to it.

 ## Highlights
 This JPS package automatically deploys Magento 2 to the environment, which initially contains 2 balancers, 2 application servers, 2 MySQL databases, 2 Memcached and 1 Storage containers.
-Herewith, we provide two cluster version for you to choose the most suitable one according to your preferences:
-- run on PHP 5.6 version with a pair of replicated MySQL instances (master-master)
-- run on PHP 7 version, with 1 DB instance to process requests and 1 more slave one for backups

 ## Environment Topology
 ![Cluster Topology](images/magento-cluster-topology.png)